openmrs/openmrs-contrib-rest-api-docs/location.md

 ### Create a location attribute sub resource with properties

 * To Create an attribute sub resource for a specific location resource you need to specify below attributes in the request body.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+If the user not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Attributes